iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > An ok app but my husband and I both tested positive on the same day.
 The following day, we each received a text to say we'd been in close contact with someone who had tested positive.
 Given we live in the same house ...<br> :date: __2021-01-20 18:16:11__

 > Nice if there was a log of when it was working and when instead of praying that a notification comes up if you've been exposed.<br> :date: __2021-01-13 18:32:20__

-> Update: appear to be getting daily exposure updates now.
-Will give the app another try.
-I have had zero response from the developer.<br> :date: __2021-01-09 00:16:58__

-> The app used to work fine until the 10 Dec update but then stopped checking for exposures automatically.
-It was difficult to report the issue --- it feels like mails / app reviews only got attention after people made fuss on social media.
-The app works OK now, after the 5 Jan update, but I wish there was an easier way to report bugs, and more transparency regarding existing ones.<br> :date: __2021-01-08 13:18:19__